vchaparro/wind-power-forecasting/README.md

 * Mlflow trancking ui: `kedro mlflow ui`.
 It serves the tracking tool as a web on localhost (by default port 5000)
 * Jupyter notebook: `kedro jupyter notebook`.
 It lauches jupyter notebook loading all the kedro context variables so you can easily access pipelines, data catalogs, parameters and many other useful stuffs from your notebook.

+To use `mlflow ui` you need to install the plugin [kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow).